ariejanuarb/ariejanuarb/README.md

 ### Hello there, 👋🏻 How are we today??
-#### Here's a list of my recent projects with golang :
+#### Here's a list of my recent projects with Golang :
 - hotel booking management system
+- 2D array logic excercise
 - hackerrank problem solving implementation
-- nested array logic practice
 #### And here's the project I'm currently working on :
-- web application
+🔹 web application
 #### **Feel free to text me via Linkedin!